In 2022, tuition for full-time students at Seattle Pacific University was $37,965 a year.

-Seattle Pacific University is a private, religious institution, which means it has the same tuition for students from Washington as it does for students who live in other states.
+Seattle Pacific University is a private, religious institution, which means it has the same tuition for residents of Washington as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to confirm your state's requirements for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
+Attending a college where you are eligible for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
+Take the time to confirm your state's eligibility criteria for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements too, depending on the state you and your parents currently reside in.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 Seattle Pacific University has the same tuition for international students as for those from out of state.